 We have also created video’s on swimming activities your child/children can perform and practice while at home on our YouTube channel.

 Swim England have released many free home-schooling resources you can download from the Swim England website.

 Why can’t my child wear goggles?
 My child is only happy in the pool if they wear swimming goggles.
 Will they be allowed?
 They can wear goggles in their evening lessons?

-• Children constantly removing and adjusting their goggles leading to a delay for pupils, and a distraction for swimming teachers
+- Children constantly removing and adjusting their goggles leading to a delay for the children, and a distraction for swimming teachers

 - Children asking swimming teachers to adjust or re-position their goggles